fa-schwarz/fa-schwarz.github.io/_pages/cv.md

 ## Experience / Skills

-During my PhD I have completed five research projects in the area of system, network, and web security, with a focus on designs based on trusted computing (or confidential computing) technologies.
+During my PhD I have completed five research projects in the area of system, network, and web security, with a focus on designs based on trusted computing (or confidential computing) technologies and their remote attestation protocols.
 I was responsible for identifying open research challenges, proposing research questions, designing conceptual solutions, as well as implementing and evaluating concrete technical architectures as prototypes.
 Furthermore, I was responsible for publishing the results in the form of research papers and open-source prototypes, and presenting them at renowned international security conferences in the form of technical talks.
 In four of the five projects I have been the main author and project lead.